Redefining your success story in business…do whatever it takes?!

 Mindset and personal self-mastery

-A winning mindset in business refers to the ability of an individual to become pro-active by visualizing a desired future.
+A winning mindset in business refers to the ability of an individual to become proactive by visualizing a desired future.
 Taking the time to reflect on important questions about one’s life, personal goals on health, wealth, family, happiness, success and leaving a legacy.

 Personal self-mastery and daily discipline results in focus, high levels of energy and achievement.

-I have also come to admire individual business owners that have courage, show leadership and a coachable nature…asking questions.This in turn relates into being open to learning, advice, mentorship and coaching.
+I have also come to admire individual business owners who have courage, show leadership and a coachable nature…asking questions.
+This in turn relates to being open to learning, advice, mentorship and coaching.

-I agree without any doubt with Keith Cunningham in his latest best seller, The Road Less Stupid, where he states the following:
+I agree without any doubt with Keith Cunningham in his latest best-seller, The Road Less Stupid, where he states the following:

 “There is no such thing as a natural business owner.
 Successful business owners and entrepreneurs are not born with an innate set of skills that produces business excellence and success.
 Great business owners work hard, practice, study, test, think, correct and practice some more” (pg.
 5)